hou2zi0/tei-doc-link/README.md

 ## To Do

 * Revise and evaluate the list of attribute names.
+* Link attribute names to their respective url fragment.
 * Refactor the RegEx recognizing element names.
 * Include element context in linking of attribute names.
 * Provide line numbering.